frnsys/hili/readme.md

 ![](demo.gif)

+You can also view your highlights by visiting the server address, e.g. `localhost:8888`

 ## Listener scripts

 If you want something to happen whenever a new highlight is received, you can do something like: